alexschimel/Espresso/README.md

 ### Citation/Credit

-If you use *Espresso*, please acknowledge Alexandre Schimel (The Geological Survey of Norway), Yoann Ladroit (Kongsberg Discovery), and Sally Watson (NIWA).
+If you use *Espresso*, please acknowledge the copyright holders: Alexandre Schimel, Yoann Ladroit (Kongsberg Discovery), and Sally Watson (NIWA).

 For citation, a dedicated article is in preparation.
 In the meantime, preferably cite [Schimel et al. (2024a)](https://doi.org/10.5194/egusphere-egu24-11043), [Turco et al. (2022)](https://doi.org/10.3389/feart.2022.834047), and [Porskamp et al. (2022)](https://doi.org/10.1002/lno.12160).